Gigaspaces/docker/smart-dih-enterprise/README.md

 # Getting Started

-To test the Smart ODS Enterprise Docker image, run the following in your command line to display a help screen with all the available commands:
+To test the Smart DIH Enterprise Docker image, run the following in your command line to display a help screen with all the available commands:

 ```
-docker run gigaspaces/smart-ods-enterprise --help
+docker run gigaspaces/smart-dih-enterprise --help
 ```

  For example, the `version` command prints version information:

 ```
-docker run gigaspaces/smart-ods-enterprise version
+docker run gigaspaces/smart-dih-enterprise version
 ```

 # How to Use this Image

-The Smart ODS Enterprise Docker image utilizes GigaSpaces' command line interface (CLI).
+The Smart DIH Enterprise Docker image utilizes GigaSpaces' command line interface (CLI).
 To learn more about the command line interface, see the [CLI documentation](https://docs.gigaspaces.com/latest/admin/tools-cli.html "CLI documentation"), or use the `--help` option.

-The Smart ODS Enterprise image requires a license key to run, which can be provided using the `GS_LICENSE` environment variable.
-You can use the `tryme` license, which enables you to use the full Smart ODS product for 24 hours (and then terminates the image), or you can  get a longer [evaluation license](http://gigaspaces.com/eval-license).
+The Smart DIH Enterprise image requires a license key to run, which can be provided using the `GS_LICENSE` environment variable.
+You can use the `tryme` license, which enables you to use the full Smart DIH product for 24 hours (and then terminates the image), or you can  get a longer [evaluation license](http://gigaspaces.com/eval-license).

 # Running Your First Container

-The simplest and fastest way to start working with Smart ODS Enterprise is to get a single instance up and running on your local machine.
+The simplest and fastest way to start working with Smart DIH Enterprise is to get a single instance up and running on your local machine.
 After the instance is initiated, you can start exploring the available features and capabilities.

 To run a single host on your machine:

 ```
-docker run --name test -it -e GS_LICENSE=tryme -p 8090:8090 -p 8099:8099 gigaspaces/smart-ods-enterprise
+docker run --name test -it -e GS_LICENSE=tryme -p 8090:8090 -p 8099:8099 gigaspaces/smart-dih-enterprise
 ```

-When running the Smart ODS Enterprise Docker image without arguments, a host is automatically started with the following components:
+When running the Smart DIH Enterprise Docker image without arguments, a host is automatically started with the following components:

 * Platform Manager (mapped to port `8090`) [Learn more](https://docs.gigaspaces.com/latest/admin/xap-manager.html)
 * Web Management Console (mapped to port `8099`) [Learn more](https://docs.gigaspaces.com/latest/admin/tools-web-ui.html)